celery/celery/docs/reference/celery.rst

 .. class:: Celery(main='__main__', broker='amqp://localhost//', ...)

     :param main: Name of the main module if running as `__main__`.
+        This is used as a prefix for task names.
     :keyword broker: URL of the default broker used.
     :keyword loader: The loader class, or the name of the loader class to use.
                      Default is :class:`celery.loaders.app.AppLoader`.